 - The Shrine boss, Dorman, and Jabir's second form in V.

 - The Super Fighting Robot from Scott Pilgrim attacks with detachable hands, which also happen to be the only parts you can damage.
 Meanwhile the rest of the body chills in the background, invincible but still attacking you with lasers, missiles, and a flamethrower.

 - Balore from Castlevania: Aria of Sorrow punches at you with his hands at first, then switches to a laser fired from his eye (which is his weakpoint).
-The sequel as well as Portrait of Ruin also feature Balore, but he's a little different and only alternates between his laser and hands.
+Dawn of Sorrow as well as Portrait of Ruin also feature him, but he's a little different and only alternates between his laser and hands.

 - Alice: Madness Returns uses this for the final encounter.

 - The first boss in Catherine is the Fist of Grudge, a pair of Katherine's hands holding a giant fork.

 - The player can use these in the Deception series as a type of trap.
 Typically, the either grab an invader to lock him in place for a while, or they bash him/her around to cause high amounts of damage.